What is Construction Marketing?

 Provide Social Media Access to Consumers

-We touched a little bit on Facebook above, but it is crucial to not forget about the other forms of social media.
+We touched a little bit on Facebook above, but it is crucial to not forget about the other forms of social media for construction workers.
 These are rapidly growing mediums where users spend lots of their time.
 Because so many people hang out on social platforms, you have a far greater audience to reach when using platforms like Twitter and Snapchat potentially.

 Creating engaging, local advertising for users on those social media platforms is a great way to connect with them.
 Not only that, you can spread the word on sales and specials, even using digital coupons to promote anything that you are looking to move in terms of services or products.